Most of us have been trained to aspire to more.

 It’s to optimise your life to only have the obligations and responsibilities you choose, and doing away with the ones that don’t serve you.

-It’s about avoiding clutter, whether that is on your Windows 10 desktop or in your rumpus room cupboards.
+It’s about cleaning up your life, whether that involves your Windows desktop or your living room cupboards.

 But importantly, it’s not only about material possessions.